-I have presented the results of the work undertaken during my latest CERF tenures at invited seminars (University of Technology Sydney, Queensland University of Technology, University of Bologna, Paris School of Economics, University of Amsterdam, Université Paris 1 Panthéon-Sorbonne, University of Oxford, Cambridge-INET, Università Cattolica - Milan, University of East Anglia) and specialized workshops (BiNoMa Workshop on the Economics of Networks, SAET Conference).
+I recently presented the results of the project at the INSPER Institute in Sao Paulo.
+Moreover, I presented the results of the work undertaken during my latest CERF tenures at invited seminars (University of Technology Sydney, Queensland University of Technology, University of Bologna, Paris School of Economics, University of Amsterdam, Université Paris 1 Panthéon-Sorbonne, University of Oxford, Cambridge-INET, Università Cattolica - Milan, University of East Anglia) and specialized workshops (BiNoMa Workshop on the Economics of Networks, SAET Conference).